 Area of Emphasis: Global Health & Environment

 EHS faculty include top global health scholars -- such as Profs.
 Kirk Smith, Michael Bates, Justin Remais -- who sustain long-term research programs in global environmental health at sites around the world.
 We have active research in China, India, Nepal, Ecuador, Senegal and Guatemala, to name just a few.
+Students can connect with global health leaders across campus, apply for research funding, and network with peers through Berkeley’s Center for Global Public Health.

 - an understanding of the sources, pathways, exposures, health impacts, and control measures for global environmental pollutants -- including pesticides, air pollution, vector-borne diseases, greenhouse gases, waterborne infectious diseases, and industrial contaminants -- at the household, workplace, community, regional, and global levels;